falkecarlsen/esus-tmv23/README.md

 # Prod setup
 - Assumes standard Ubuntu 24.04 VM (use e.g. Strato)
-- View paths in systemd/esus-wrapper.service
+- Assumes paths used in `systemd/esus-wrapper.service`
     - Copy service to `/etc/systemd/system/esus-wrapper.service` on VM
 - Setup venv according to `requirements.txt`
+- Setup docker and `docker compose up -d` to start InfluxDB and Grafana
-- `systemctl enable --now esus-wrapper`
+- Start+enable the wrapper `systemctl enable --now esus-wrapper`

 # Performance
 - Reading from BMS API all measurements for one day takes ~1m20s